Ad

 How do I access the Internet?

-If you are travelling with a laptop computer, some airlines and train stations offer wireless Internet access.
+If you are travelling with a laptop computer or smartphone, many airlines and train stations offer free wireless Internet access, as do most hotels, cafés and restaurants in the maritime regions of Québec.

-Most tourist information bureaus and some hotels have one or two computers available for their clients to access the Internet.
-Internet cafés can also be found in some towns.
+Most tourist information bureaus and some hotels also have one or two computers available for their clients to access the Internet.

 Where can I post my mail and how much will it cost?